 DAY THREE (Nappanee & Wakarusa)

 “Embrace the Pace” of the small town of Nappanee.
 The Barns at Nappanee, home of Amish acres is well over a hundred years old and a must stop for dining, theater, tours and events.
-Enjoy a wonderful meal at the Lasalle Farm & Table restaurant.
-Take in a play at the round barn theater, tour the property in an Amish wagon and enjoy the new mercantile, coffer bar and wine bar.
+Take in a play at the Round Barn Theater, tour the property in an Amish wagon and enjoy the new mercantile, coffer bar and wine bar.